Kim Janey: Other work

-In early March 2022, Janey joined The Boston Foundation, being appointed to a one-year term as an executive in residence.
-She was tasked with working with the foundation's president and chief executive officer, M. Lee Pelton, on a project related to documenting, preserving, and promoting awareness of historical landmarks located in neighborhoods of Boston with large populations of people of color.
+In early March 2022, Janey joined The Boston Foundation community foundation, being appointed to a one-year term as an executive in residence.
+She was tasked to work with the foundation's president and chief executive officer, M. Lee Pelton, on a project related to documenting, preserving, and promoting awareness of historical landmarks located in neighborhoods of Boston with large populations of people of color.